hdShang/arxiv-daily/docs/cs-GR/2025-08-06/papers/250804326v2-radiance-fields-in-xr-a-survey-on-how-radiance-fields-are-envisioned.md

 ---
 layout: default
-title: Radiance Fields in XR: A Survey on How Radiance Fields are Envisioned and Addressed for XR Research
+title: "Radiance Fields in XR: A Survey on How Radiance Fields are Envisioned and Addressed for XR Research"
 ---

 # Radiance Fields in XR: A Survey on How Radiance Fields are Envisioned and Addressed for XR Research